Highlights of the DNP Primary Care Track

 - Focus on holistic patient-centered care for individuals from age 13 through the lifespan.

-- Develop clinical expertise to step into a high-demand role and directly improve patient outcomes in urban and rural healthcare systems.
+- Develop clinical expertise to step into a high-demand role and directly improve patient outcomes in urban and rural health care systems.

 Take Your Next Step